Kate Middleton Forbidding Prince William From Solo Travel? Not Quite [Debunked]

 “Kate is said by Royal Watch sources to be understandably ‘less than pleased’ that her husband has been filmed partying with his friends and an unidentified woman.
 The new footage, which emerged Wednesday in several tabloids, shows Prince William singing and dancing with friends during a boys-only skiing trip.
 Shot at the popular Farinet nightclub in Verbier, the video also shows the prince putting his hand on the waist of a mystery woman.”

-The publication reminds how Prince William has also been seemingly slacking off regarding his royal duties since 2017 began.
+The publication reminds how Prince William has also been seemingly slacking off regarding his royal duties since the beginning of 2017.
 The prince has only appeared at 14 royal events while the Queen, now in her 90th year, has appeared at more than 24.
 The prince also skipped Commonwealth Day services, a day that is very important on the Queen’s royal calendar, to go on his ski trip.

 It seems, however, that the Duke and Duchess of Cambridge are perhaps taking a bit of a break prior to ramping up their royal efforts.
 The couple is set to move to Kensington Palace this year for the purpose of taking over duties from the Queen.
-The couple has always lived in Norfolk but are currently making plans for their big move to the city of London.
+The couple has always lived in Norfolk, but they are currently making plans for their big move to the city of London.

-[Featured Image by Andrew Matthews – WPA Pool/Getty Images]
+[Featured Image by Andrew Matthews/WPA Pool/Getty Images]